portsentry/portsentry/README.md

 3. Implement new features

 ## Compiling
-There are a number of compile-time options which can be specified
+Checkout a specific tag to compile stable releases, or use the master branch for the latest, unstable version.
+There are a number of compile-time options which can be specified.

 The most import (and required flag is) **CMAKE_BUILD_TYPE**.
 It should be set to either **Debug** or **Release**.